 The requirements for the IDS-AIIS concentration are equivalent with those found in the IDS major within CLAS.
 A 3.0 GPA and approval by the CLAS IDS committee are required to enter the major.
 Students select two UF faculty members from two different departments (one of whom must be a member of CLAS) to serve as primary and secondary advisors.
 Students are to produce a senior thesis under the guidance of their primary and secondary faculty advisors.
 A minimum of 7 hours is also required for the thesis (IDS 4906 Interdisciplinary Thesis Research).

-Students may choose from disciplines such as Anthropology, History, Art and Art History, Religion, Latin American Studies and History, Geology, Botany, and Wild Life Sciences to design the core of a concentration (21 hours at the 3000 level and above) that culminates in a thesis.
+Students may choose from disciplines such as Anthropology, History, Art and Art History, Religion, Latin American Studies and History, Political Science, Land Use and Conservation, and Language and Literature to design the core of a concentration (21 hours at the 3000 level and above) that culminates in a thesis.
 Through taking these courses over several semesters, students acquire knowledge and an understanding, which helps them in their formulation of a senior thesis.

 As part of acquiring academic knowledge of American Indian culture, students will be encouraged to spend time in the particular tribe of their interest to have a greater understanding of the current issues which the tribe faces.
 This part of the concentration will not be mandatory but will be encouraged by the professors who take part in mentoring the student for their senior thesis.
-One of the opportunities to study abroad currently is the trip to Merida, Mexico.
-Students on this study abroad trip can take ANT 4956 Anthropology of the Yucatan and work amongst Indigenous Peoples.
 Such trips to Latin American or North American Indigenous Nations will prepare them for graduate work and will help them develop relations with tribal members that may help them in future research.